-Donald Trump Jr., 38, is Donald Trump's oldest child with Ivana Trump.
+Donald Trump Jr., 39, is Donald Trump's oldest child with Ivana Trump.
 He serves as an executive vice president of the Trump Organization.
-Donald Jr. is married to former model Vanessa Haydon and they have five children: Kai, Chloe, Donald, Tristan and Spencer.
+Donald Jr. is married to Vanessa Haydon and they have five children.

 Donald Jr. cast New York's votes for his father during roll call at the Republican National Convention on July 19, giving his dad the number of delegates needed to officially secure the GOP nomination for president.
 Later, Donald Jr. said in a speech, "It was one of the great honors of my life to put him over the top in the delegate count earlier tonight."